-Statements filed by May 16 must be posted within 30 days.
-The Clerk must post subsequently-filed Member Statements not later than the end of each 45-day period following the initial public posting.
+FD Statements filed by May 15 must be posted within 30 days.
+The Clerk must post subsequently filed Member FD Statements no later than the end of each 45-day period following the initial public posting.
 PTRs filed by Members must be posted within 30 days of filing.

-All statements and PTRs filed with the Clerk also are made available for public inspection in the Legislative Resource Center.
-By statute, the Clerk may not make any FD Statements or PTRs available to any person, or provide a copy of any report to any person, except upon written application by such person stating
+All FD Statements and PTRs filed with the Clerk also are made available for public inspection in the Legislative Resource Center.
+By statute, the Clerk may not make any FD Statements or PTRs available to any person, or provide a copy of any report to any person, except upon written application by such person stating:

-- (A) the requester's name, occupation, and address; - (B) the name and address of any other person or organization on whose behalf the inspection or copy is requested; and - (C) that such person is aware of the prohibitions on the obtaining or use of the report.
+- (A) the requester's name, occupation, and address: - (B) the name and address of any other person or organization on whose behalf the inspection or copy is requested; and - (C) that such person is aware of the prohibitions on the obtaining or use of the report.

 All applications for inspection of FD Statements and PTRs shall be made available to the public.
-In addition, any person requesting a copy of a Statement may be required to pay a reasonable fee to cover the cost of reproduction or mailing.
+In addition, any person requesting a copy of FD Statements may be required to pay a reasonable fee to cover the cost of reproduction or mailing.